 Up to now, nearly 20 provinces and cities across the country have implemented or are piloting students studying 5 days/week and having Saturdays off.
 However, in some localities, this cannot be widely applied due to factors such as facilities, number of classrooms, and teaching staff.

-At Nguyen Gia Thieu High School (Long Bien District, Hanoi), Principal Le Trung Kien said that the school cannot currently apply Saturday off due to conditions not allowing it.
+At Nguyen Gia Thieu High School (Long Bien District, Hanoi ), Principal Le Trung Kien said that the school cannot currently apply Saturday off due to conditions not allowing it.

 “The most important thing is to have facilities, ensuring enough classrooms for each class/room/session.
 However, the school currently has only 23 rooms but up to 45 classes.
 To implement this model, the school needs to expand and renovate at least a dozen more classrooms,” said Mr. Kien.

-"Thus, the option of having Saturdays off for many schools in Hanoi, especially inner-city schools, will not be feasible due to the lack of classrooms," said Mr. Kien.
+"Thus, the option of having Saturdays off for many schools in Hanoi, especially inner-city schools, will not be feasible due to the lack of enough classrooms," said Mr. Kien.

 Cao Ba Quat High School (Gia Lam District, Hanoi) is the school that has started applying for students to study 5 mornings and 2 afternoons since the beginning of the 2024-2025 school year.
 According to Principal Hoang Duc Thuan, to do this, the school had to develop a detailed and meticulous plan to ensure the content of the subject program.
 In addition, the school also had to mobilize facilities with 37 classrooms serving 45 classes.

-Since Cao Ba Quat High School applied the Saturday off policy for students, Mr. Thuan said that students and teachers are excited because they have a full rest period, helping them to recharge after a week.
+Since Cao Ba Quat High School applied the Saturday off policy for students, Mr. Thuan said that students and teachers are excited because they have a full rest time, helping them to recharge after a week.

 “For students who live far away, they will have an extra day off to visit their families, helping to reduce study pressure and create a comfortable mindset when returning to school at the beginning of the week,” said Mr. Thuan.